r0901651/IoT-Groepsproject/README.md

 # Software Requirements
 Python3 is needed on you raspberry pi !
 <br>
-The packages can be installed using:
+The required python packages can be installed using:
 ```
 pip install -r requirements.txt
 ```